-On August 20, 2013, the Service announced the listing of the Austin blind and Jollyville Plateau salamanders under the Endangered Species Act (ESA) and the designation of 4,451 acres of critical habitat for both species in portions of Travis and Williamson Counties, Texas.
-The Service also published a 6-month extension of the final determinations for the Georgetown and Salado salamanders and is reopening the public comment period for 30 days.
+On August 20, 2013, the Service listed the Austin blind and Jollyville Plateau salamanders under the Endangered Species Act and designated 4,451 acres of critical habitat for both species in portions of Travis and Williamson Counties, Texas.
+At that same time, the Service also published a 6-month extension of the final determinations for the Georgetown and Salado salamanders (see Third Comment Period below).

 The following additional information is provided to help you understand the Federal listing status of four salamanders in central Texas.
 These salamanders include: Austin blind salamander (Eurycea waterlooensis), Jollyville Plateau salamander (Eurycea tonkawae), Georgetown salamander (Eurycea naufragia), and Salado salamander (Eurycea chisholmensis).